lukbek/supla-pushover/README.md

 In order to use this software you need to have Pushover account, SUPLA account and a device like Raspberry Pi (3,4,Zero) or computer with linux installed (like Ubuntu).
 You need to install a Pushover mobile app on your device too.

+Your are using this software for your own risk.
+Please don't rely on it if it comes to a life danger situation.

 The possibilities of this solution are described below.

 <p align="center">